MicrosoftDocs/quantum-docs-pr/articles/user-guide/host-programs.md

 This of course extends to multiple arguments.

+> [!NOTE]
+> Argument names defined in `camelCase` are slightly altered by the compiler to be accepted as Q# inputs.
+> For example, if instead of `n`, we used the name `numQubits` above, then this input would be provided in the command line via ``--num-qubits 4` instead of `-n 4`.

 The error message also provides other options which can be used, including how to change the target machine.

 ### Different target machines

-From the output of our operation thus far, it's clear that the default target machine from the command line is the full-state quauntum simulator, `QuantumSimulator`.
+As the outputs from our operations thus far have been the expected results of their action on real qubits, it's clear that the default target machine from the command line is the full-state quauntum simulator, `QuantumSimulator`.
-However, we can instruct the operation to be run on a specific target machine with the option `--simulator` (or the shorthand `-s`).
+However, we can instruct callables to be run on a specific target machine with the option `--simulator` (or the shorthand `-s`).

 For example, we could run it on [`ResourcesEstimator`](xref:microsoft.quantum.machines.resources-estimator):